 Hazardous Area Classification

-When three fundamental components: Flammable Substance (Which can be gas, liquid, or solid), an oxidizer and a source of ignition, that form the hazardous area.
-The flammable substance can be anything from gasses and liquids such as hydrogen, gasoline, and kerosene, to solid particulates such as dust or small fibers.
+When three fundamental components: Flammable Substance (Which can be gas, liquid, or solid), an oxidizer, and a source of ignition, form the hazardous area.
+The flammable substance can be anything from gasses and liquids such as hydrogen, gasoline, and kerosene to solid particulates such as dust or small fibers.
 The oxidizer is usually just the oxygen present in the open air.
-The source of ignition can be something obvious like a spark or open flame, or something seemingly more innocuous like excessive heat which can cause spontaneous combustion of certain materials.
+The ignition source can be something obvious like a spark or open flame, or something seemingly more innocuous like excessive heat, which can cause spontaneous combustion of certain materials.

 As may already be apparent, ensuring safety in a hazardous area is not a very straight forward matter.
-There are many different industries in which specific areas of their operations may be considered hazardous and several different means by which to prevent an explosion from occurring.
+There are many different industries in which specific areas of their operations may be considered hazardous and several different means to prevent an explosion from occurring.
 It may not even be apparent to those in these industries that the potential for an explosion even exists.
-This is why there are many regulations, guidelines, and laws guiding these industries toward implementing the best practices available.
-The agencies maintaining and enforcing these are the country’s National Electrical Code (or equivalent organization), National Fire Protection Association, OSHA (in the United States), and the requirements of the facilities’ specific insurance company.
+This is why many regulations, guidelines, and laws guide these industries toward implementing the best practices available.
+The agencies maintaining and enforcing these are the country’s National Electrical Code (or equivalent organization), National Fire Protection Association, OSHA (in the United States), and the facilities’ specific insurance company’s requirements.

 The ATEX (Appareils destinés à être utilisés en ATmosphères EXplosives) and IEC (International Electrotechnical Commission) provide standards that are recognized internationally.
-These organizations, unlike FM, UL and CSA, do not perform their testing but rather have notified bodies to perform the testing to meet the standards they set.
-Many North American companies will certify their products to ATEX and IEC standards to make them applicable to international businesses.
-Though there are differences between the certifications that these organizations offer, the significant reasons for choosing a product certified through one organization over another are the location of the facility and the requirements of the local regulations.
+Unlike FM, UL, and CSA, these organizations do not perform their testing but rather have notified bodies to perform the testing to meet the standards they set.
+Many North American companies will certify their products to ATEX and IEC standards to apply to international businesses.
+Though there are differences between the certifications that these organizations offer, the significant reasons for choosing a product certified through one organization over another are the facility’s location and the requirements of the local regulations.

 Agencies That Certify Equipment Used In Hazardous Areas